sfc-gh-dwilczak/tutorials/docs/snowflake/git/introduction.md

 - Pull the repo into Snowflake and navigating around.
 - Create a stored procedure, streamlit dashboard, and run a query from files that lives on github.

-Credit for this tutorial goes to [Mark Boos](https://www.linkedin.com/in/mark-w-boos/)!
+Credit for the orginial tutorial goes to [Mark Boos](https://www.linkedin.com/in/mark-w-boos/)!

 ## Video
 Video in development.